czqoocavatsim/knowledgebase/docs/controller/clients/euroscope/cpdlc.md

 Sadly unlike the pilots we're unable to send "free text" although we are teased with the idea.
 To send a "free text" message to inform the pilot of something, click on the tag callsign.
 > [!NOTE]
 > (aircraft has to already be logged onto CPDLC)
-Click the `CPDLC Free Text` option. which provide a series of suggested messages includind AFK, the only response to an oceanic request, and some unicom handoff statments...
+Click the `CPDLC Free Text` option, which provides a series of suggested messages including AFK, the only response to an oceanic request, and some unicom handoff statements...

 <img width="100" alt="Screenshot 2024-05-16 165941" src="https://github.com/czqoocavatsim/knowledgebase/assets/169089251/98b58b67-d73f-41f9-b178-bf26f55c2986">
 <img width="316" alt="Screenshot 2024-05-16 165956" src="https://github.com/czqoocavatsim/knowledgebase/assets/169089251/f85319c4-f131-4e02-8e28-afb35a2c4c64">